Finite dimensional backstepping controller design: Introduction

-These studies mentioned in the previous paragraph are based on stabilizing the infinite dimensional dynamical systems by controlling a corresponding finite dimensional system, which eventually amounts to use finite dimensional feedback controllers.
-In our present study, we will follow a different approach that allows us to stabilize the zero equilibrium by controlling directly the infinite dimensional system via finite dimensional boundary feedback controllers.
-Our approach is inspired by the fact that dissipative dynamical systems are known to possess finite-dimensional determining parameters (see, e.g., \cite{BaVi,FoPr,Hale,Rob,Temam}).
-We combine this theory with the backstepping method by choosing the so called \emph{target} model in a novel way.
+These studies mentioned in the previous paragraph are based on stabilizing the infinite-dimensional dynamical systems by controlling a corresponding finite-dimensional system, which eventually amounts to use finite-dimensional feedback controllers.
+In our present study, we will follow a different approach that allows us to stabilize the zero equilibrium by controlling directly the infinite-dimensional system via finite-dimensional boundary feedback controllers.
+Our approach is inspired by the fact that dissipative dynamical systems are known to possess finite-dimensional determining parameters (e.g., see \cite{BaVi,FoPr,Hale,Rob,Temam}).
+We combine this theory with the backstepping method by choosing the so-called \emph{target} model in a novel way.
 However, the advantage of our strategy is that, it allows us to gain exponential stabilization of zero equilibrium with a desired decay rate, while the instability level of the model is allowed to be arbitrarily large.
 This in turn amounts to say that the decay rate can be chosen arbitrarily large, also known as rapid stabilization.
-We would also like to note that the method in our present study is applicable for other second order dissipative nonlinear PDEs such as Ginzburg-Landau equation, Fitzhugh–Nagumo equation, viscous Burgers' equation and so on.
+We would also like to note that the method in our present study is applicable to various kind second-order dissipative nonlinear PDEs.